dashingshree6/Talks-App/README.md

 # Talks-App

-It is a chatting app created with
+It is a chatting app created with the